VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 _time:5m stacktrace | stream_context before 5
 ```

-The following query returns up to 2 logs in frount of the log message with the `error` [word](#word) and up to 5 logs after this log message
+The following query returns up to 2 logs in front of the log message with the `error` [word](#word) and up to 5 logs after this log message
 across all the logs for the last 5 minutes:

 ```logsql